pingcap/docs-cn/faq/sql-faq.md

 update mysql.tidb set VARIABLE_VALUE="3" where VARIABLE_NAME="tikv_gc_concurrency";
 ```

-## Does `show processlist` display the system process ID?
+## Does `SHOW PROCESSLIST` display the system process ID?

-The display content of TiDB `show processlist` is almost the same as that of MySQL `show processlist`.
+The display content of TiDB `SHOW PROCESSLIST` is almost the same as that of MySQL `SHOW PROCESSLIST`.
 TiDB `show processlist` does not display the system process ID.
 The ID that it displays is the current session ID.
 The differences between TiDB `show processlist` and MySQL `show processlist` are as follows:

 - As TiDB is a distributed database, the `tidb-server` instance is a stateless engine for parsing and executing the SQL statements (for details, see [TiDB architecture](/tidb-architecture.md)). `show processlist` displays the session list executed in the `tidb-server` instance that the user logs in to from the MySQL client, not the list of all the sessions running in the cluster.
 But MySQL is a standalone database and its `show processlist` displays all the SQL statements executed in MySQL.
 - The `State` column in TiDB is not continually updated during query execution.
 As TiDB supports parallel query, each statement may be in multiple _states_ at once, and thus it is difficult to simplify to a single value.